thohenadl/TimeSeriesInRPM/readme.md

 ## Example Data

-The data used in the publication is stored in the logs folder.
+The data used in the publication is stored in the folder titled "Leno" as the logs were published by Leno et al. and originate from doi.org/10.6084/m9.figshare.12543587
-It originates from doi.org/10.6084/m9.figshare.12543587